-Design Speeds ≥ 50 mph: 60 ft. from the traveled way.
+Rural and Urban Flush Shoulders: Design Speeds ≥ 50 mph: 60 ft. from the traveled way.
 Design Speeds < 50 mph: 50 ft. from the traveled way.

-40 ft. from the edge of the travel lane.
+Urban Curb or Curb and Gutter: 40 ft. from the edge of the travel lane.

 Drop-offs: (See also Chapter 4 of this Volume.)

-Treat as roadside slopes in accordance with Design Standard 700.
+Rural and Urban Flush Shoulders: Treat as roadside slopes in accordance with Design Standard 700.

-22 ft. from traveled way to the point that is 6 ft. below the hinge point.
+Urban Curb or Curb and Gutter: 22 ft. from traveled way to the point that is 6 ft. below the hinge point.